eswarachitimi/Mulesoft/DataWeave/Data Formats/XML.md

 </bookstore>
 ```

-- **Purpose:** XML is used to describe data, not to display it like HTML, and is designed for structured data storage and exchange, facilitating data sharing between different applications and systems.
-- **Flexibility:** XML allows you to create custom tags to define your own data structures, making it highly adaptable to various data formats and applications.

 ### Key Features:

 - **Data Structure:** XML uses a tree-like structure with elements, attributes, and text content to organize data.